NLnetLabs/cascade/doc/manual/source/key-management.rst

 ----------

 User interaction with the key manager is designed to be done through Cascade.
-The key manager manages a set of DNSSEC (:RFC:`9364`) signing keys.
-It manages signing keys and generates a signed DNSKEY RRset.
+The key manager manages a set of DNSSEC (:RFC:`9364`) signing keys and generates a signed DNSKEY RRset.
 The key manager expects a separate signer, in this case Cascade, to use the zone signing keys in the key set, sign the zone and include the DNSKEY RRset (as well as the CDS and CDNSKEY RRsets).
 The key manager supports keys stored in files and keys stored in an HSM.

 The key manager operates on one zone at a time.
 For each zone, the key manager has configuration parameters for key generation (which algorithm to